 The start time specified by the organizer and starting place approved with the team's registration must be used.
 Event officials or RUSA officers may be on hand to officially supervise the start.
 All team members must have their route cards in their possession at all times during the ride and must present their route cards to all officials making such a demand.

 At least 25 km must have been ridden within the last two hours of the event.
-At the start of that period (two hours before the event finishing time), the exact time, elapsed distance and the location of the team must be noted on each route card and verified by the signature and/or stamp of a local merchant, official, etc. A business receipt imprinted with the time, date and location would also be accepted.
+At the start of that period (two hours before the event finishing time), the exact time, elapsed distance and the location of the team must be noted on each route card and verified by the signature and/or stamp of a local merchant, official, etc., or - if the organizer is allowing photo controls - by a timestamped photo showing the team member(s) and an identifying landmark.
+A business receipt imprinted with the time, date and location would also be accepted.
 Lack of this checkpoint verification will result in disqualification.
 A verification by postcard is acceptable, but only when no local businesses are open.
 (In the case of a postcard verification, all members of the team (or those still riding together) must sign the postcard.)
-Failure to follow this requirement will result in disqualification.
+Failure to follow this requirement subjects the team member(s) to possible disqualification.

 In the event that the 6 hour point is reached where no verification is available, the time, distance, and location of the team shall be noted by the team members on their route card and verification must be obtained at the next available location along the route.

 Teams must have their location and time verified at the event destination point, or nearest town or village at the end of their 8 hours.
-Verification must be via a stamp and/or a signature obtained at a place of business, a police station, or at a train/bus station.
+Verification must be via a stamp and/or a signature obtained at a place of business, a police station, or at a train/bus station, or - if the organizer is allowing photo controls - by a timestamped photo showing the team member(s) and an identifying landmark..
 A business receipt imprinted with the date, time and location will also be accepted.
 This could be an automated receipt such as from an ATM machine, so long as time, date, and location are shown.
 The exact time and location must be noted on the route cards, as well as the mileage completed.
-A lost route card or postcards (unless duly mailed) used for verification which have missing signatures will result in the automatic disqualification of the team member(s).
+A lost route card or postcards (unless duly mailed) used for verification which have missing signatures subjects the team member(s) to possible disqualification.

 In the event that the 8 hour point is reached where no verification is available, the time, distance, and location of the team shall be noted by the team members on their route card and verification must be obtained at the nearest available location.